form3tech-oss/f1/README.md

 At Form3, we invest a lot of engineering time into load and performance testing of our platform.
 We initially used [`k6`](https://github.com/loadimpact/k6) to develop and run these tests, but this was problematic for us for a couple of reasons:

 1. The tests that `k6` executes are written in Javascript - in order to test our platform, we often need to do things not easily done in Javascript (e.g. connect to SQS queues).
 The tests themselves can get quite complicated, and Javascript is not well suited to testing these sorts of tests.
-2. `k6` only really supports a single model for applying load - virtual users.
+2. `k6` only really supports a single model for applying load - users.
 This model assumes you have a finite pool of users, repeatedly making requests in sequence.
 This doesn't really work for us, since the payments industry has a pool of millions of users, each of whom could make a payment at any moment - when they do, they don't wait around for the previous customer to finish!

 ### Enter `f1`
 We started working on `f1`, because we already had a suite of load test scenarios that we had started writing in Go. `k6` interfaced with these by making web requests to a server that actually ran the tests - a bit of a hack.